How To Hang Paper Flowers (without damaging the wall)

 How to hang paper flowers

-Of course, I can also hang it on a hook, but since it’s already quite light and small, I prefer a different method.
+I could use a hook, but since it’s already quite light, I prefer using a different method.

 How to hang paper flowers